Animal worship: Whale

 The whale features in Inuit creation myths.
-When 'Big Raven', a deity in human form, found a stranded whale, he was told by the Great Spirit where to find special mushrooms that would give him the strength to drag the whale back to the sea and thus return the order to the world (Siebert 2011, pp. 15–16).
+When 'Big Raven', a deity in human form, found a stranded whale, he was told by the Great Spirit where to find special mushrooms that would give him the strength to drag the whale back to the sea and thus return the order to the world.

-The Tlingit people of northern Canada say that the orcas were created when the hunter Natsihlane carved eight fish from yellow cedar, sang his most powerful spirit song and commanded the fish to leap into the water (Heimlich & Boran 2001, p.
-7).
+The Tlingit people of northern Canada say that the orcas were created when the hunter Natsihlane carved eight fish from yellow cedar, sang his most powerful spirit song and commanded the fish to leap into the water.

-In Icelandic legend a man threw a stone at a fin whale and hit the blowhole, causing the whale to burst.
+In Icelandic legend, a man threw a stone at a fin whale and hit the blowhole, causing the whale to burst.
 The man was told not to go to sea for twenty years, but in the nineteenth year he went fishing and a whale came and killed him.

 In East African legend, King Sulemani asked God that he might permit him to feed all the beings on earth.
 A whale came and ate until there was no corn left and then told Sulemani that he was still hungry and that there were 70,000 more in his tribe.
-Sulemani then prayed to God for forgiveness and thanked the creature for teaching him a lesson in humility (Siebert 2011, pp. 15–16).
+Sulemani then prayed to God for forgiveness and thanked the creature for teaching him a lesson in humility.

-Some cultures that associate divinity with whales, such as some Ghanaians and Vietnamese (also known as Cá Ông), coastal Chinese except for southernmost region, Japanese (also known as Ebisu), occasionally hold funerals for beached whales; a throwback to Vietnam's ancient sea-based Austro-Asiatic culture.(Viegas 2010) See also the below-mentioned Ebisu in fish part for more details.
+Some cultures that associate divinity with whales, such as some Ghanaians and Vietnamese (also known as Cá Ông), coastal Chinese except for southernmost region, Japanese (also known as Ebisu), occasionally hold funerals for beached whales; a throwback to Vietnam's ancient sea-based Austro-Asiatic culture.
+See also the below-mentioned Ebisu in fish part for more details.
 In some lore, whales have been told to work for Ryūgū-jō as well.

-Indigenous Ainu tribes on Hokkaido refereed killer whales as Repun Kamuy, "God of Sea/Offshore" in their folklore and myths that the deities will bring fortunes (whales) to coastal people.
+Indigenous Ainu tribes on Hokkaido revered killer whales as Repun Kamuy, "God of Sea/Offshore" in their folklore and myths that the deities will bring fortunes (whales) to coastal people.